microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

 ## Task #3: Validate Data Loaded

 * ### Use the Dashboard App
-    * Go to **Secondary (Data) AD** tenant.
+    * Go to your **Secondary (Data) AD** tenant.
 Go to Azure AD, click on Users.
 Part of the deployment will create an admin user {ENVIRONMENTNAME}-admin@{yournamefhirad}.onmicrosoft.com.
 You can get the password from **dashboardUserPassword** you saved after Task #1.
 If you don't have it, click on the admin user and Reset password.
     * Go to **Primary (Resource) AD** tenant.
 Click on the App Service "{your resource prefix}dash".
 Copy the URL.
 Open the Azure portal in an "InPrivate" window.
 Go to the App Service URL and login using the admin user above.
     * The dashboard will show you all the patients in the system where you can view each patient's medical details.
 You can click on little black **fire** symbol against each record and view the FHIR bundle details.
     * You can click on resource links (e.g. Condition, Encounters, etc.) to examine those resources.